 This campaign generated 232% more leads than the last one!
 Why?
 What was different?
 Let’s run an A/B test and see!

 Without the data collected to show how effective a strategy is, you can’t ask those questions.
 And they’re important.

-The answers will allow you to develop more effective digital content for your website in the future.
-And because it will be what your potential clients actually want… it will be content that truly drives results.
+The answers will allow you to develop more effective Ad Copy and digital content for your website in the future.
+Well-written and descriptive ad copy is the secret ingredient to high-converting keywords, and because it will be what your potential clients want… it will be content that genuinely drives results.